Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Abstract

 \section{Abstract}

-Recently, augmenting vision-language-action models (VLAs) with world-models has shown promise in robotic policy learning.
-However, it remains challenging to jointly predict next-state observations and action sequences because of the inherent difference between the two modalities.
-To address this, we propose \textbf{du}al-\textbf{st}ream diffusion (DUST), a world-model augmented VLA framework that handles the modality conflict and enhances the performance of VLAs across diverse tasks.
-Specifically, we propose a multimodal diffusion transformer architecture that explicitly maintains separate modality streams while enabling cross-modal knowledge sharing.
-In addition, we propose training techniques such as independent noise perturbations for each modality and a decoupled flow matching loss, which enables the model to learn the joint distribution in a bidirectional manner while avoiding the need for a unified latent space.
-Furthermore, based on the decoupled training framework, we introduce a sampling method where we sample action and vision tokens asynchronously at different rates, which shows improvement through inference-time scaling.
-Through experiments on simulated benchmarks such as RoboCasa and GR-1, DUST achieves up to 6\% gains over a standard VLA baseline and implicit world-modeling methods, with our inference-time scaling approach providing an additional 2-5\% gain on success rate.
-On real-world tasks with the Franka Research 3, DUST outperforms baselines in success rate by 13\%, confirming its effectiveness beyond simulation.
-Lastly, we demonstrate the effectiveness of DUST in large-scale pretraining with action-free videos from BridgeV2, where DUST leads to significant gain when transferred to the RoboCasa benchmark.
+Augmenting Vision-Language-Action models (VLAs) with world models is promising for robotic policy learning but faces challenges in jointly predicting states and actions due to the modality gap.
+To address this, we propose {DU}al-{ST}ream diffusion ({DUST}), a world-model augmented VLA framework featuring a multimodal diffusion transformer that maintains separate modality streams while enabling cross-modal knowledge sharing.
+In addition, DUST utilizes independent noise perturbations and a decoupled flow matching loss to learn cross-modal causal relationships.
+We further introduce an asynchronous sampling method for action and vision tokens that enhances performance through inference-time scaling.
+Experimental results on simulated benchmarks like RoboCasa and GR-1 show that DUST achieves up to 6\% gains over state-of-the-art VLA and world-modeling baselines, with inference-time scaling providing an additional 2–5\% improvement.
+In real-world tasks using the Franka Research 3, DUST outperforms baselines by 10\% in success rate.
+Finally, we demonstrate that DUST enables effective transfer learning through both pretraining on action-free videos and joint-training with heterogeneous robot and human datasets.
+Project page \href{https://periphanes.github.io/dust}{here}.